7 Real-Life Team Building Examples from Successful Companies

 4. Pixar – Daily Notes That Foster Creative Trust

 Pixar calls them “dailies.”
-They’re creative work sessions where anyone, from intern to director, can weigh in.
+They’re collaborative work sessions where anyone, from intern to director, can weigh in.
 These meetings are a cornerstone of Pixar’s culture, creating space for honest feedback without ego.
 This rhythm of regular, candid sharing shaped some of their most beloved films.

 5. Zappos – Culture Camp Before Day One